somasish/LLM_RAG_Langchain_Embedding_FAISS_Gradio/readme.md

-# LLM_RAG_Langchain_Embedding_FAISS_Gradio: Retrieval-Augmented Generation (RAG) with Gradio, LangChain, and Groq LLMs
+# LLM_RAG_Langchain_Embedding_FAISS_Gradio: Retrieval-Augmented Generation (RAG) with Gradio UI, LangChain, Groq and OpenAI LLMs

 This repository provides a modular, class-based Python project for Retrieval-Augmented Generation (RAG) using Gradio, LangChain, FAISS, HuggingFace embeddings, and Groq/OpenAI-compatible LLMs.
 It is designed for easy extension, best practices, and onboarding new LLM developers.

 ## Features
 - **File & URL Support:** Upload files (PDF, DOCX, CSV, TXT, etc.) or paste a public URL for processing.
-- **Model Selection:** Choose from multiple LLMs and embedding models via dropdowns in the UI.
+- **Model Selection:** Choose from multiple LLMs Like GPT, LLama and embedding models via dropdowns in the UI.
 All model tokens and names are read from `config.yaml`.
 - **Persistent Vectorstore:** Automatically saves and loads FAISS vectorstores for each unique file or URL, enabling fast reloading and reuse.
 - **Chunking & Embedding:** Documents are split into overlapping chunks and embedded using the selected HuggingFace model for efficient retrieval.
 - **Question Answering:** Ask questions about the uploaded or linked content using the selected LLM.